Regeneron REGEN-COV (Ronapreve; casirivimab-imdevimab) Anti-SARS-CoV-2 Monoclonal Antibody For 2022

-The U.S. HHS announced on September 13, 2021, that it is committed to ensuring consistent availability of critical drugs for current and future COVID-19 patients in all geographic areas of the U.S. On January 24, 2022, the U.S. HHS Assistant Secretary for Preparedness and Response (ASPR) confirmed 55,324 doses of REGEN-COV were distributed in the U.S. Since October 2021, about 1,382,600 doses of REGEN-COV were shipped in the U.S. This mAbs is not available for retail purchase as of January 2022.
+The U.S. HHS announced on September 13, 2021, that it is committed to ensuring consistent availability of critical drugs for current and future COVID-19 patients in all geographic areas of the U.S. On January 24, 2022, the U.S. HHS Assistant Secretary for Preparedness and Response (ASPR) confirmed (0) doses of REGEN-COV would be distributed in the U.S. Since October 2021, about 1.4 million doses of REGEN-COV were shipped in the U.S. This mAbs is not available for retail purchase as of January 2022.

 The U.S. government established a call center dedicated to providing information on mAbs: 1-877-332-6585.
 And updated COVID-19 Monoclonal Antibody Therapeutics Frequently Asked Questions.
 U.S. facilities administering monoclonal antibodies can be found using the National Infusion Center Locator or the HHS Therapeutics Distribution locator.
 CMS billing information.